TheAssassin/blueflare/README.md

-# Redflare, but in Python
+# Blueflare

-This repository provides clients for the [Red Eclipse](http://redeclipse.net) master server protocol and the server info protocol.
+This repository provides clients for the [Blue Nebula](https://github.com/blue-nebula) master server protocol and the server info protocol.
 It also contains a web application as a frontend and as an example application.

 This application was created as a modern competitor to the original [Redflare](http://redflare.ofthings.net)
-([Github project](https://github.com/stainsby/redflare), guess where its name originated from).
+([Github project](https://github.com/stainsby/redflare), guess what its name was inspired by).

 This application uses the tornado framework and runs only on Python 3.5.

 ## Demo

-Check out https://redflare.assassinate-you.net/ to watch a demo installation.
+Check out https://blueflare.assassinate-you.net/, the official instance.

 ## Deployment